 The gallery has a reputation as one of “the most adventurous public art institutions.”
 They have a big focus on photography and have in the past featured works by Ansel Adams.
 You can also expect to see thought provoking installations like the one pictured below.

 Entrance is by donation.
 Exhibition tours are held every Saturday at 2 PM.
 An onsite cafe is coming soon.

 Peer over the edge of the Cleveland Dam – one of the free things to do in North Vancouver

 The Cleveland Dam is a popular FREE tourist attraction that fits well with a visit to the Capilano Suspension Bridge Park.
-The concrete dam stands 91 metres tall at the head of the Capilano River.
+The concrete dam stands 91 m tall at the head of the Capilano River.
 It’s an awe-inspiring sight to say the least – and again one of the places I never visited when I lived here.

 It’s definitely worth a half hour of your time.
 Be sure to take the trail that gives you a view of the dam from below.
 And then if you’re feeling energetic and adventurous head out for a hike on a section of the Baden Powell trail.

 Capilano Lake or reservoir as it is also called, is a beautiful looking lake but it’s completely off limits to the public.
 The photo I took below was through the wire fence.

 Catch a sunrise and a sunset